If you fail to make your car payments or otherwise default on your loan, you risk having your car repossessed, or taken back by the lender.

 While a repossession can negatively impact your credit report, it won’t be forever.
 As time passes, and as you handle your other credit obligations responsibly, the impact on your credit score can lessen.

-Some ways to help rebuild your credit score include:
+Some ways to help positively impact your credit score include:

-Depending on your loan or lease contract, you may have time to make the missing payments and retrieve your car before it is sold at auction.
+Depending on your loan or lease contract, you may have time to make the missing payments and retrieve your car before it’s sold at auction.

 Either way, a car repossession can be costly, and also have a negative and lasting impact on your credit scores.